tarmou2/data555-final/README.md

 - Dropdown to explore counties

 ## About the Data
-The counties in this dashboard were selected to reflect a diverse mix of urban, suburban, and rural regions across Georgia.
-I purposefully included both predominantly Black and predominantly White counties to highlight racial and geographic disparities in food access.
-This will help show how race, location, and transportation all influence food insecurity.
+I selected the counties in this dashboard to reflect a mix of urban, suburban, and rural areas across Georgia.
+I intentionally included both predominantly Black and predominantly White counties to highlight racial and geographic disparities in food access.
+My goal is to show how race, location, and transportation all influence food insecurity.

 ## Data Source
 - USDA Food Access Research Atlas